Customer Forgot to Use Coupon Code: Shopify Fix (2025)

 • A gift card of equivalent value

-This keeps accounting cleaner but delays the benefit for the customer.
+• Or a unique discount code for the same amount on a future order This keeps accounting cleaner but delays the benefit for the customer.
 It's a decent middle ground when policy or systems make retroactive refunds painful.

 Why Do Customers Keep Forgetting Coupon Codes?